semmel/on-screen-keyboard-detector/Readme.md

 Limitations
 ------
+The indirect detection relying on viewport and window DOM events brings some limitations:

+- `hidden` and `visible` events are dispatched with a approximate 1 second delay.
 - On *Chrome for Android* the keyboard must be *initially hidden* when subscribing to the detector.
-- On *Chrome for Android* the `hidden` and `visible` events are dispatched with a approximate 1 second delay.
 - On *iOS* requires *Safari* v. ≥ 13
 - On iPad the predictive text bar, which is shown when an *external keyboard* is used, is *not* detected as `visible` keyboard.

 ![iPad Predictive Text Bar](./doc/predictive-text-bar-ipad.png)

+Because of these caveats, the straight-forward way of detecting `blur` and `focus` events on inputs should be explored before falling back on this project.

 Install
 -------